Euro zone yields rise before US data, Italy risk premium highest since March

 The sell-off in bonds has been particularly tough on Italy, with some investors citing concerns around the government's debt load after it hiked its budget deficit targets last week amid a slowing economy.

-Italy's 10-year yield has risen around 80 bps since the start of September, compared to a 42-bp increase in the Germany equivalent.
+Italy's 10-year yield has risen around 80 bps since the start of September, compared with a 42-bp increase in the Germany equivalent.

 Shorter-dated bond yields, which are more sensitive to expectations about central bank's policy rates, have risen much less sharply than their longer peers.